mmeester/mmeesSlackNotifier/readme.md

 composer require mmeester/mmees-slack-notifier
 ```

+#### Activate plugin
+In your CLI run the following inside the root of your Shopware project:

+Detect new plugins: `bin/console plugin:refresh` 👉 Look for the new plugin
+Install & activate the plugin: `bin/console plugin:install --activate mmeesSlackNotifier`

 ### Shopware store installation
 URL will follow once the plugin is published to the Shopware store